 Welcome to Casa Vicens Gaudí

 We’ve missed you!
 Yes, that’s right: the house comes alive with you in it.
-That’s why we are delighted to announce that we are opening the doors of Gaudí’s first house on July 8, limiting capacity and following the appropriate measures at all times to ensure that your visit is safe and unforgettable.
+That’s why we are delighted to announce that the doors of Gaudí’s first house are already open, limiting capacity and following the appropriate measures at all times to ensure that your visit is safe and unforgettable.

 We will be open every day from 10:00 a.m. to 8:00 p.m. (last admission at 6:40 p.m.)